 Loaded with veggies like asparagus, spinach, and olives and a sprinkling of toasted almonds and feta, Lemon Orzo Salad is easy to pull together!
 Finished with a lemony dressing, make it for lunch, a quick dinner, potlucks or picnics.
 This recipe is vegetarian and easily vegan.

 Whipping up salads that can stand up to days in the fridge is my kind of meal prep.
-Summer-time means lots of salads and I’m not talking just the lettuce type, but hearty salads that stand in for the main course!
+Spring and summer-time means lots of salads and I’m not talking just the lettuce type, but hearty salads that stand in for the main course!
 Pasta salad packed with veggies is that kind of salad.
 Hearty, and nourishing while still indulging in a bit of pasta.

 Made with asparagus, spinach, crunchy toasted almonds, olives and sweet bell pepper, this lemon orzo salad recipe is make ahead easy and make weekday lunches and weeknight dinners an absolute snap.